 "Whatever became of you, Dr. Baumann?" he asked.
 He waited for a couple of moments and then gestured towards a chair in front of his desk.
 "Please, have a seat."

 "Not much," I said, sitting down.
-"I am a bureaucrat now at Podunk University out in the Fraser Valley."
+"I am a bureaucrat now at Podunk University out in the Valley of the Deaf and Dumb."

 "There is a university in the Fraser Valley?"